unparalleled-js/docs-1/connectors/database-common-use-cases.md

 </details>

 ## Data Replication
-  Data replication and the backing up of data into separate databases provides companies with a way to plan for disaster recovery, accomodate different geographical regions as well as increase the availability of data to stakeholders without placing all stress on a single server.
-Workato allows you to create recipes that can migrate large amounts of from one database to another.
+  Data replication and the backing up of data into separate databases provides companies with a way to plan for disaster recovery, increasing availability of data for analytics and reducing strain on a single server.
+Workato allows you to create recipes that can migrate large amounts of from one database to another at regular intervals.
+Because of the simple interface, Workato also makes it easy for troubleshooting and reproducing these replication processes if you happen to change your database provider as you simply need to change your connection on the recipe - no coding required!
+For examples on how you can do a daily database replication instead, check out our example on Data Warehousing below which can be used.

 <details><summary><b>Streaming data replication example (Oracle to SQL)</b></summary>
-  Company ABC has offices all over the world and seeks replicate its databases centralised in its US office with servers in South East Asia.
-This reduces strain on the company's central database system as ad hoc query reports and data analysis from teams around the world can be split amongst these two databases.
+  Company ABC has been experiencing significant growth and its databases are struggling to keep up with the read heavy queries that its analytics department uses.
+In order to be able to scale sustainably, Company ABC hopes to automate the task of replicating its database periodically to a secondary server that can help balance the load.
 Workato can be used to replicate large datasets over different database servers and types, performing transformations along the way.
-Company ABC can set up a recipe on Workato that is able to transfer a large table in its Oracle database to its SQL server database in batches at certain intervals a day.
-In Workato, this can be done pretty easily in a two step recipe.
+Company ABC can set up an easy 2 step recipe on Workato that is able to transfer a large table in its Oracle database to its SQL server database in batches at certain intervals a day.

 <br>
   ![Oracle polling trigger to SQL server](/assets/images/mssql/use-case-data-migration-1.png)
   <center><i>Recipe checks Oracle database for new/updated triggers and sends it over to SQL server</i></center>